Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Join us for an evening of reading and making!
 We will read a book about maple syruping and make a colorful ceramic project inspired by our discoveries. $18/pair.
 Ages: 3–6 plus adult.

 Join us for an evening of reading and making!
-We will read a book about animal tracks and make a colorful ceramic project inspired by our discoveries. $18/pair.
-Ages 3-6 plus adult.
+We will read a book about spring rain and make a colorful ceramic project inspired by our discoveries. $18/pair.
+Ages 3-6 plus adult

 My Preschooler & Me: Outdoor Creative Play